Cheesy Sausage and Beef Lasagna

 • Make Meat Sauce

 3Stir in the onion and carrots.
-Cook, stirring occasionally until softened and starting to brown, about 8 minutes.
+Cook for about 8 minutes, stirring occasionally, until softened and starting to brown.

-4Stir in the garlic, basil, oregano, and tomato paste.
-Cook for 1 minute or until fragrant and the redness of the tomato paste has turned more orange.
+4Add garlic, basil, oregano, and the tomato paste.
+Cook for 1 minute until fragrant, and the tomato paste turns more orange.

 • Prepare Lasagna